If you search the term “brand,” you will find lots of different answers. In the broadest sense, your “brand” is your company’s identity.

-A strong workplace culture helps attract and retain good people, reduces the costs of turnover, and can turn employees into powerful brand ambassadors – people who actively promote the brand.
+A strong workplace culture helps attract and retain good people.
+This reduces the costs of turnover, and can turn employees into powerful brand ambassadors.
+Brand ambassadors are people who actively promote the brand.

 Business and Community Relationships that Help Define Your Brand

-How your company interacts with other groups also adds to or detracts from the value of your brand.
+How your company interacts with other groups also influences the value of your brand.

 Are you known as an honest and fair business partner?
 Do you pay suppliers and vendors on time?

-Are you known for doing anything other than what you’re selling: your product or service?
+Do people know your business for anything other than your product or service?
 For example, are you active within your local business community?
-Does your business support charities that your customers, your employees, or your business associates care about?
+Does you support charities that your customers, employees, or business associates care about?

 If you can answer yes to all these questions, you are actively building up your company’s brand identity.

-This is also where companies can demonstrate their commitment to the vision and values they declared in their lofty Mission/Vision/Values statements.
+This is also where companies can prove their commitment to the vision and values they declared in their mission statements.
 Walking the talk, it’s called; and it is a powerful brand builder.

 Identifying Opportunities for Your Brand